 That no man ... practyse in Fisyk ... but he be Bacheler or Doctour of Fisyk, havynge Lettres testimonyalx sufficeantz of on of those degrees of the Universite.
 [Rolls of Parliament, 1421]

-Meaning "holder of highest degree in university" is first found late 14c.; as is that of "medical professional" (replacing native leech (n.2)), though this was not common till late 16c.
-The transitional stage is exemplified in Chaucer's Doctor of phesike (Latin physica came to be used extensively in Medieval Latin for medicina).
-Similar usage of the equivalent of doctor is colloquial in most European languages: Italian dottore, French docteur, German doktor, Lithuanian daktaras, though these are typically not the main word in those languages for a medical healer.
-For similar evolution, see Sanskrit vaidya- "medical doctor," literally "one versed in science."
+Middle English also used medicin for "a medical doctor" (mid-15c.), from French.
+Similar usage of the equivalent of doctor is colloquial in most European languages: Italian dottore, French docteur, German doktor, Lithuanian daktaras, though these typically are not the main word in those languages for a medical healer.
+For similar evolution, compare Sanskrit vaidya- "medical doctor," literally "one versed in science."
 German Arzt, Dutch arts are from Late Latin archiater, from Greek arkhiatros "chief healer," hence "court physician."
 French médecin is a back-formation from médicine, replacing Old French miege, from Latin medicus.

-1590s, "to confer a degree on," from doctor (n.).
-Meaning "to treat medically" is from 1712; sense of "alter, disguise, falsify" is from 1774.
+1590s, "to confer the degree of doctor on," from doctor (n.).
+Meaning "to treat as a doctor, administer medical treatment to" is from 1712; sense of "alter, disguise for the purpose of deception, falsify" is from 1774.
 Related: Doctored; doctoring.